westerndigitalcorporation/swerv_eh1/README.md

 # SweRV RISC-V Core<sup>TM</sup> 1.1 from Western Digital

+This repository is deprecated.
+Please use the [Chip Alliance repository](https://githib.com/chipalliance/Cores-SwerV).

 This repository contains the SweRV Core<sup>TM</sup> version 1.1 design RTL.
 This is a mirror repository.
 The main repository is in the [Chip Alliance github page.](https://github.com/chipsalliance/Cores-SweRV)